FrenchyProds/Ticket-Analytics/README.md

 ###### ~~~~ TICKET PIE CHART ~~~~

-This chart shows the total amount of tickets that are currently open and closed ever since the application was released
+This chart shows the total amount of tickets that are currently open and closed

+Users can filter by :
+- date
+- problem
+- detail

 ###### ~~~~ 24 HOUR GRID ~~~~